john-science/john-science.github.io/_drafts/2016-12-31-eww-javascript-part-1.md

 #### Array

 JavaScript does not have arrays.
-Arrays are contiguous blocks of memory that contain a linear sequence of elements of the same type.
+Arrays are contiguous blocks of memory that contain a sequence of elements of the same type.
 They are a staple in many languages.
-JavaScript has a built-in type called `Array` with that look vaguely like arrays, but are not.
+JavaScript has a built-in type called `Array` that looks vaguely like arrays, but they are not.

 Perhaps the problem is just one of symmantics.
-Historically, the name `Array` was meant to make JavaScript seem more like Java.
+Historically, the name `Array` was used to make JavaScript seem more like Java.
 It was meant to make the language more accessible to an audience that were new to the language.
 However, the end effect is the opposite, since everyone new to JavaScript has to stumble on the nomenclature.
-The problem could have been easily fixed by changing the name `Array` to `Sequence`, or any almost anything else.
+The problem could have been easily fixed by changing the name `Array` to `Sequence`, or some such.

-The JavaScript `Array` can be quickly used to mock a Queue, Stack, Linked List, or Dynamic Vector.
-It is a versital tool, with a terrible name.

 #### Block Scope

 JavaScript has the same curly bracket syntax `{}` as C and Java, but the brackets denote lexical scoping, not block scoping.
 Most of us grealy prefer block scope, as it helps compartmentalize the code.
 It was a brave choice to use lexical scoping, but not one I will argue against.
-However, in the end it feels more awkward than creative when it uses stolen syntax.
+However, it feels more awkward than creative when it uses stolen syntax.

 #### Variable Declaration Order